redhat-cip/dci-openshift-agent/samples/libvirt_to_bridge/README.md

  to install the virtual environment](../../docs/ocp_on_libvirt.md))

-For this playbook to work you will need two additional network interfaces on your jumpbox for a total of 3 networks.
-We will call the exisiting network on your jumpbox the jumpbox network.
+For this playbook to work you will need two additional network interfaces on your jumphost for a total of 3 networks.
+We will call the exisiting network on your jumphost the jumphost network.
 For the additional two networks, one network will be used for the baremetal network and the second one will be used for the provisioning network.
 Each interface will need to be plugged into its own switch or if using one switch it will need to be